Guide

 What Should You Do With Old Underwear?

-Now that you know how often to buy new underwear, you need to know what to do with those old pairs in the back of your drawer.
+Now that you know how often you should buy new underwear, you need to know what to do with those old pairs in the back of your drawer.
 Tossing them into the trash is the easiest solution, but it’s not eco-friendly.
 In fact, textiles can take up to 30 years to completely break down in a landfill.5 As a more sustainable alternative, you can try:

-- Donating them to an organization that recycles textiles
+• Donating them to an organization that recycles textiles

-- Some brands will take back your old underwear and repurpose them
+• Some brands will take back your old underwear and repurpose them

-- Use them as cleaning rags around the house (just not in the kitchen)
+• Use them as cleaning rags around the house (just not in the kitchen)

-- Men’s boxers can be knotted into ropes for your dog to use as a tug toy
+• Men’s boxers can be knotted into ropes for your dog to use as a tug toy

-- 100% natural fabrics (organic cotton, hemp, bamboo viscose, and wool) can be composted
+• 100% natural fabrics (organic cotton, hemp, bamboo viscose, and wool) can be composted

 These methods take more work than simply throwing them away, but we think it’s worth it to keep more textiles out of landfills.